Independent School Teaching Fellows Program

 Where are they now?

-The ISTF program has launched our Teaching Fellows into a variety of independent schools across the region and beyond: Shady Hill School, Moses Brown School, Georgetown Day School, William Penn Charter School, Community Partnership School, and St. Peter’s School.
+- The ISTF program has launched our Teaching Fellows into a variety of independent schools across the region and beyond: Friends’ Central School, Miquon School, Madeira School, Shady Hill School, Moses Brown School, Georgetown Day School, William Penn Charter School, Holy Child School at Rosemont, Community Partnership School, St. Peter’s School.
 Some of our Teaching Fellow alums work in public or charter schools and other mission-aligned institutions.
-All of our teaching fellows who completed the program in 2023 and 2024 have been hired to teach in independent schools.
+All of our teaching fellows who completed the program in 2023, 2024, and 2025 have been hired to teach in independent schools.

 Founding & Early Years of the ISTF Program